Minnesota Addendum

 Employees must use any available paid time off during this leave.
 Any available vacation will be applied to and run concurrently with employees’ MPPA leave, and the remainder of the leave will be unpaid.
 During any unpaid portion of employees’ MPPA leave (that is, when vacation is not being used), employees will not accrue vacation, but they will retain all benefits accrued before and not used during leave.
 Employees will continue to be eligible for benefits, in accordance with the terms and conditions of applicable benefit plans.

 At the end of the leave, employees will be reinstated to their same position, or, if that position is unavailable, to a comparable position except as allowed by applicable law.
 For example, if a reduction in force occurs during the time employees are on leave and they are included in the reduction, their employment may be terminated at the same time as the other employees even if they are on leave at that time.
-Employees will be eligible for coverage under any Organization group insurance policy, group subscriber contract, or health care plan for the employee and any dependents.
+Employees will be eligible for coverage under any University group insurance policy, group subscriber contract, or health care plan for the employee and any dependents.

-The University of Denver will not discriminate; retaliate; deny employment, reemployment, promotion, or any other benefit of employment; subject to any adverse employment action; or discipline, intimidate, or retaliate against any employee or applicant for requesting or taking parental leave.
+University of Denver will not discriminate; retaliate; deny employment, reemployment, promotion, or any other benefit of employment; subject to any adverse employment action; or discipline, intimidate, or retaliate against any employee or applicant for requesting or taking parental leave.

 School Activities Leave